hackerb9/ugrep/README.md

 [UnicodeData.txt](https://unicode.org/Public/UNIDATA/UnicodeData.txt)
 installed.

-### Easiest

-On Ubuntu and Debian GNU/Linux, simply `apt install unicode-data`.
+*Easiest*: On Ubuntu and Debian GNU/Linux, simply `apt install unicode-data`.

-### Still easy

-Or, you can download it by hand from [unicode.org](https://unicode.org/Public/UNIDATA/UnicodeData.txt) and place it in `~/.local/share/unicode/UnicodeData.txt`
+*Still easy*: Or, you can download it by hand from [unicode.org](https://unicode.org/Public/UNIDATA/UnicodeData.txt) and place it in `~/.local/share/unicode/UnicodeData.txt`

-### Not hard

-Or, if you wish the file to be accessible to all users on your machine, place it in `/usr/local/share/unicode/UnicodeData.txt`.
+*Not hard*: Or, if you wish the file to be accessible to all users on your machine, place it in `/usr/local/share/unicode/UnicodeData.txt`.

 ## Fun things to try:

 Here are some examples one can try, to see some useful and lovely glyphs.

+    ugrep face
     ugrep alchemical
     ugrep ornament
     ugrep bullet